ThiagoPiovesan/PCA_Maker-Back_end/README.md

 ---

 ## How does it work?
-→ You can simply Upload your file on the web application and it will progress the file and get you back the response of that data after the PCA.<br />
+→ You can simply Upload your file on the web application and it will procress the file and get you back the response of that data after the PCA.<br>

 ---
 ## A little of theory and concepts included (You can skip if you want to):